obiwanjacobi/Zlang/docs/lexical/identifiers.md

 ### Discard

 Using a discard `_` in an identifier is ignored during matching.
+This includes cases where an identifier starts or ends with a discard.

 ```csharp
 My_Function(p: U8)